ThinkTwiceCodeOne/CyberSecurity/README.md

 # CyberSecurity

 How to run (Linux/MacOS)
-To train the model run
+To train the model run\n
 python trigger_detector.py

 Now to test the model run